Creating an MFA policy

 -

 --name: Policy name.
-Follow these naming requirements:- It must be from 1 to 63 characters long.
+The naming requirements are as follows:- It must be from 1 to 63 characters long.

 - It may contain lowercase Latin letters, numbers, and hyphens.